open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 ### Trace Exporters

 Trace Exporters send traces to a consumer.
 This consumer can be standard output for debugging and development-time, the OpenTelemetry Collector, or any open source or vendor backend of your choice.

-### Trace Context

-Trace Context is metadata about trace spans that provides correlation between spans across service and process boundaries.
-For example, let's say that Service A calls Service B and you want to track the call in a trace.
-In that case, OpenTelemetry will use Trace Context to capture the ID of the trace and current span from Service A, so that spans created in Service B can connect and add to the trace.

-This is known as Context Propagation.

 ### Context Propagation